jonmbake/jonbake.com/blog/_posts/2019-09-08-my-home-network-setup.md

 <small style="font-style: italic">Configuring Pi-hole as a network-wide ad blocker.
 Pi-hole's DNS server is running at 192.168.50.26</small>

-The problem with browser ad blockers is that they have to be installed within each browser instance and some browsers, e.g. Chrome on Andriod, do not support them.
+The problem with browser ad blockers is that they have to be installed within each browser instance and some browsers, e.g. Chrome on Android, do not support them.
 By using Pi-hole, you get the benefit of browser ad-blockers across the entire network without the need to install any additional software.

 ## 4. Phillips Hue Bridge